OpenVZ/vzkernel/Documentation/admin-guide/thunderbolt.rst

   `Thunderbolt Updates <https://thunderbolttechnology.net/updates>`_

-Before you upgrade firmware on a device or host, please make sure it is a suitable upgrade.
-Failing to do that may render the device (or host) in a state where it cannot be used properly anymore without special tools!
+Before you upgrade firmware on a device, host or retimer, please make sure it is a suitable upgrade.
+Failing to do that may render the device in a state where it cannot be used properly anymore without special tools!

 Host NVM upgrade on Apple Macs is not supported.